joeylical/NewsFrontier/readme.md

 The AI processing pipeline transforms raw RSS articles into structured cluster-driven news insights through intelligent content analysis and contextual awareness:

 ### 1. Topic Embedding Generation
-The system creates vector embeddings for user-defined topics, encoding their semantic meaning into high-dimensional vectors using Google's gemini-embedding-001 model.
+The system creates vector embeddings for user-defined topics, encoding their semantic meaning into high-dimensional vectors using configurable LLM models via LiteLLM.
 These 768-dimensional topic embeddings serve as reference points for content classification and relevance scoring throughout the processing pipeline.

 ### 2. Article Processing and Summarization
 Each fetched article undergoes comprehensive two-stage processing:
-* **Content Summarization**: Articles are processed through Google Gemini LLM APIs (gemini-2.0-flash-lite) to generate concise, structured summaries that capture key points, context, and maintain anchor link references
+* **Content Summarization**: Articles are processed through configurable LLM models via LiteLLM to generate concise, structured summaries that capture key points, context, and maintain anchor link references
-* **Vector Generation**: Article summaries are converted into 768-dimensional vector embeddings using gemini-embedding-001 for semantic similarity calculations and clustering operations
+* **Vector Generation**: Article summaries are converted into 768-dimensional vector embeddings using configurable embedding models for semantic similarity calculations and clustering operations

 ### 3. Intelligent Cluster Detection and Classification
 When processing each article, the system employs a sophisticated multi-stage clustering approach: